cheesehero112/vite-to-gh-pages/README.md

 ## Introduction

-In this repo, we explain how to deploy a Vite React application created with CICD pipeline.
+In this repo, we explain how to deploy a Vite React application created with a CICD pipeline.
+[A Medium article](https://chihiro-and-justin.medium.com/deploy-a-react-vite-app-using-github-actions-and-github-pages-a370df30da97) is also available.

 The website is deployed on GitHub pages.